mvc5/mvc5.github.io/getting-started/functional-programming.md

 ## Functional Programming
-<p>When the application is opened in the web browser the main <a href="https://github.com/mvc5/mvc5-application/blob/master/public/index.php">public/index.php</a> script is called.
+<p>When the application is opened in the web browser, the main <a href="https://github.com/mvc5/mvc5-application/blob/master/public/index.php">public/index.php</a> script is called.
 However, for this example a simpler version is provided below without any exception handling.</p>

 ```php
 <?php